davidprush/SimpleTextEditorApp/README.md

 - Supports font size adjustments and theme changes via notifications.

+`Linter.swift`

+- Provides basic linting rules for Swift (semicolons), Python (indentation), Bash (quotes), and Markdown (headers).

+- Returns error messages with line numbers for display in the UI.

 `SettingsView.swift`

 - Provides a settings panel to toggle autosave and select `Highlightr` themes.